Remod-org/RemLoad/README.md

 # RemLoad - A remote plugin loader for Rust Oxide

 ### What is this?
- *  RemLoad is a Harmony mod that patches into the CSharpPluginLoader to detect and intercept files when called
+ *  RemLoad is a Harmony mod plugin that patches into the CSharpPluginLoader to detect and intercept files when called
  *  with http(s) in the directory name.
 This is just a proof of concept, but is usable.

 ### What it does: